solvialab/infragate-landing/docs/guide.md

 scp /path/to/oci_api_key.pem opc@<VM_PUBLIC_IP>:~/.oci/oci_api_key.pem
 ```

 Verify the key is there, then create the secret.
-The namespace will be created by Helm in the next step â€” we use `--create-namespace` here just in case you run this before Helm:
+The namespace will be created by Helm in the next step — we use `--create-namespace` here just in case you run this before Helm:

 ```bash
 ls -la ~/.oci/oci_api_key.pem